OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 Notice that all the contracts from `@openzeppelin/contracts-ethereum-package` have been adapted for OpenZeppelin SDK compatibility, and should be the ones used when dealing with upgradeable contracts.

-Besides allowing us to build upgradeable applications, the OpenZeppelin SDK provides EVM packages.
-To use an EVM package in our project, we simply need to use the `link` command giving the name of the npm package of the EVM package we want to use.
-In this case, we will link the OpenZeppelin Contracts EVM package to be able to use the contracts it provides in our project:
+Besides allowing us to build upgradeable applications, the OpenZeppelin SDK provides Ethereum packages.
+To use an Ethereum package in our project, we simply need to use the `link` command giving the name of the npm package of the Ethereum package we want to use.
+In this case, we will link the OpenZeppelin Contracts Ethereum package to be able to use the contracts it provides in our project:

 ```console
 npx openzeppelin link @openzeppelin/contracts-ethereum-package